How To Dry & Preserve Flowers Inside Books

 8. Monitoring the Drying Process

 The drying time varies based on factors such as flower type and humidity levels.
-Avoid opening the book prematurely, as this can disrupt the pressing process.

 9. Replace Absorbent Paper if Needed